MrOwaisAbdullah/gigbillow/docs/PRICING_DETAILS.md

 ## ⑤ Common Questions
 **Q: Can I buy multiple packs?**
-A: Yes – tokens stack and each pack keeps its own expiry date.
+A: Yes – purchased tokens stack and never expire.

-**Q: What happens when a pack expires?**
+**Q: Do my free monthly tokens expire?**
-A: Only **unused tokens** from that pack disappear; your account and free features remain active.
+A: Yes, your free 10 monthly tokens reset every 30 days and do not roll over.
+However, any tokens you purchase will never expire.

 **Q: Do you store my logo file?**
 A: Not yet – paste a **public URL** (Google Drive, Dropbox, etc.) and we embed it instantly.